Kimberly Brubaker Bradley: The War That Saved My Life

 Aimed at middle-school readers, The War That Saved My Life follows 10-year-old Ada and her little brother Jamie, who are in the middle of London during World War II.
 When Jamie is shipped out of London to escape the bombings, Ada sneaks off with him to escape their cruel mother.
 Ada has never left her one-room flat before because her mother was ashamed of Ada's clubbed foot.

 Ada, Jamie, and Susan Smith, the children's caretaker in the country, all begin a new adventure together.
 Ada then learns how to ride a pony named Butter, and finds a friend named Maggie, while also overcoming her feelings of worthlessness.
 Ada gains the courage needed to fight her own battles and the much-needed love of a mother figure.
 Overall, this story has been described as, “the rare novel that can take something as massive as a world war and distill it to its human essence.”

 The War I Finally Won (The War That Saved My Life #2)

 In this follow-up novel, Brubaker Bradley's story of Ada and Jamie continues in the English countryside during WWII.
+Their mother dies in the munition factory in London.
 They are now safe with Susan Smith and Jamie is adjusting to safety well, but Ada struggles.
 Throughout this story, Ada becomes close with the Thorntons in this story as the war continues and circumstances change.